tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 Explain to the students:

-* You may notice that we are using the keyword `now` -- this is an alias for `block.timestamp`.
+* You may notice that we are using the keyword `now`—this is an alias for `block.timestamp`.

 * Using `now`, we can calculate the current time within a window of 15 seconds.